drjekyllthemes/themes/QUICKREF.md

 ```
 site.github.contributors    -- A list of your project's contributors (*)
-site.public_repositories    -- A list of your public repositories (*)
+site.github.public_repositories    -- A list of your public repositories (*)
-site.organization_members   -- A list of your organization's public members (*)
+site.github.organization_members   -- A list of your organization's public members (*)
 ...
 ```
 (*) as returned through the contributors/repositories list/organization members API